ohler55/oj/pages/Rails.md

 references while encoding.

 By default Oj acts like the ActiveSupport encoder and honors any changes in the as_json() methods.
-There are also optimized encoders for some classes.
+There are some optimized Oj encoders for some classes.
 When the optimized encoder it toggled the as_json() methods will not be called for that class but instead the optimized version will be called.
 The optimized version is the same as the ActiveSupport default encoding for a given class.
 The optimized versions are toggled with the optimize() and deoptimize() methods.
+There is a default optimized version for every class that takes the visible attributes and encodes them but that may not be the same as what Rails uses.
+Trial an error is the best approach for classes not listed here.

 The classes that can be put in optimized mode are: